Lawrence S. Bazel

 J.D. cum laude, Hastings College of the Law, University of California, 1984; Editor, Hastings Law Journal

-State Bars of California, Nevada, and District of Columbia, United States Supreme Court, United States Courts of Appeals, Ninth and D.C.
-Circuits, United States District Courts, Northern and Eastern Districts of California, and District of Nevada
+State Bars of California, Nevada, and District of Columbia; United States Supreme Court; United States Courts of Appeals, Ninth and D.C.
+Circuits; United States District Courts, Northern, Eastern, and Southern Districts of California, and District of Nevada